OCA/web/web_widget_char_switchcase/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module provides the widget `char_switchcase` to switch the text of any char field to upper or lower.
+This module improves the char field and enables it to transform its own text.

 **Table of contents**